WGLab/icages/doc/index.md

 - iCAGES drug scores for all potential drugs targeting any gene mutated in this particular patient.

 Please click the menu items to navigate through this website.
 Check [here](http://icages.usc.edu) to see the web interface of iCAGES.
 To recieve program updates, please use the [iCAGES mailing list](https://groups.google.com/forum/?hl=en#!forum/icages).
-If you have questions, comments and bug reports, please post them in the Disqus comment form in this website (or email me <chenglid@usc.edu> or my mentor Dr. Kai Wang <kaiwang@usc.edu> directly).
+If you have questions, comments and bug reports, please post them in the Disqus comment form in this website (or email me <coco90417@gmail.com> or my mentor Dr. Kai Wang <kaichop@gmail.com> directly).
 Thank you very much for your help and support!

 ---